 N587 Modern Hebrew Literature in English (3 cr.)
-This course examines nineteenth- and twentiethcentury fiction, poetry, and essays, under such headings as assimilation (ideal or aberration); ghetto and world, secularism vs. tradition; ethnicity, land and universalism; nation, religion, state; utopias and revolution; nostalgia, self-hate, rejuvenation; and portrayal of anti-Semitism in literature.
+No knowledge of Hebrew necessary.
+Nineteenth- and twentieth-century fiction, poetry, and essays under such headings as assimilation (ideal or aberration?); ghetto and world; secularlism versus tradition; ethnicity, land, and universalism; nation, religion, state;

+utopias and revolutions; nostalgia, self-hate, rejuvenation; portrayal of anti-Semitism in literature.
+Readings and lectures in English.

 N588 Recent Hebrew Literature in English (3 cr.)
-In this course students will analyze contemporary Hebrew fiction, poetry and essays with relevance to contemporary issues, such as the past (burden or asset?); the meaning of Europe and Near East; the kibbutz; ideal and reality; Jews, Arabs, Canaanites; diaspora and center; the personal and collective; inwardness or realism; wars, holocaust, and peace.
+No knowledge of Hebrew necessary.
+Fiction, poetry, and essays, with relevance to contemporary issues, such as the past (burden or asset?); the meeting of Europe and Near East; the kibbutz; ideal and reality; Jews, Arabs, Canaanites; diaspora and center; the personal and the collective; inwardness or realism; wars, holocausts, peace.
+Readings and lectures in English.